The Mining Law Review: Democratic Republic of the Congo

 1 Aimery de Schoutheete is a senior partner, Thibaut Hollanders is a partner and Joëlle Thambwe Mwamini is an associate at Liedekerke Wolters Waelbroeck Kirkpatrick SCRL.
 Martin Longompulu is a paralegal at Liedekerke DRC SASU.

 2 Act No. 007/2002 of 11 July 2002 establishing the Mining Code, as amended by Act No. 18-001 of 9 March 2018.

 3 Decree No. 18/24 of 8 June 2018 on Mining Regulation.

-4 Regulation (EU) 2017/821 of the European Parliament and of the Council of 17 May 2017 laying down supply chain due diligence obligations for Union importers of tin, tantalum and tungsten, their ores and gold originating from conflict-affected and high-risk areas is due to come into full force on 1 January 2021.
+4 Regulation (EU) 2017/821 of the European Parliament and of the Council of 17 May 2017 laying down supply chain due diligence obligations for Union importers of tin, tantalum and tungsten, their ores and gold originating from conflict-affected and high-risk areas.

 5 Le Guichet Unique – CEPICI.

 6 Decree No. 068/2003 of 3 April 2003 relating to the creation, organisation and functioning of the mining cadastre (CAMI).

 7 Decree No. 05/160 relating to the creation, organisation and functioning of the national committee of the initiative for transparency in the management of extractive industries in DRC (CN-ITIE/RDC).